MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 The brand new MvxNavigationService that was introduced in MvvmCross 5 is now the default.
 This means `ShowViewModel` has been finally removed, as well as `MvxNavigatingObject`.
 If you aren't using it yet, it's time you take a look at the [official documentation](https://www.mvvmcross.com/documentation/fundamentals/navigation).

+On this release we have added support for checking whether it's possible or not to navigate to a specific ViewModel.
+The default implementation will return `true` if the View for that ViewModel is reachable from the platform ViewContainer.

-The intermediary helper class `MvxNavigationServiceAppStart` has been removed as well, because the classic `MvxAppStart` now uses MvxNavigationService internally.
+Also please note that the intermediary helper class `MvxNavigationServiceAppStart` has been removed as well, because the classic `MvxAppStart` now uses MvxNavigationService internally.

 ### IoC